Cambodia Travel Guide

 • Sihanoukville: A coastal city serving as a gateway to Cambodia’s southern islands, offering beaches and growing tourism infrastructure.
 (Coastal, Island Gateway, Developing)

-🏖️ National Parks & Nature Reserves
+🏖️ Cambodia National Parks & Nature Reserves

 Cambodia’s protected areas safeguard its remaining forests, wetlands, and crucial wildlife habitats.